 Short on time?
 Here are our top picks for 23andMe alternatives

-• AncestryDNA – Our #1 choice; has the largest database of DNA samples in the world, a vast database of historical records, and even offers a free trial of its family tree-building service so you can test it out.
+- AncestryDNA – The best overall 23andMe alternative.
+Our #1 choice has the largest database of DNA samples in the world, a vast database of historical records, and a robust privacy policy.
+It even offers a free trial of its family tree-building service so you can test it out.

-• MyHeritage – A very affordable DNA test kit, that also allows you to build your family tree and enhance it with records, images, music videos and more.
+- MyHeritage – The best cheaper alternative.
+A very affordable DNA test kit that also allows you to build your family tree and enhance it with records, images, music videos, and more.
+Now also offers 2x whole genome sequencing.

-• Living DNA – Great for health screening in addition to ancestry; offers detailed reports on your health risks, response to different nutrients, and creates meal and exercise plans tailored to your DNA.
+- Living DNA – The best alternative with wellbeing screenings.
+Great for health screening in addition to ancestry; offers detailed wellbeing reports on your health risks, response to different nutrients, and creates meal and exercise plans tailored to your DNA.

-• FamilyTreeDNA– Trace your maternal and paternal lineage across history; this DNA test can even offer you insight into your ancestors in ancient times.
+- FamilyTreeDNA– The best alternative for tracing your maternal and paternal lineage.
+This DNA test offers insight into your ancestors in ancient times.

-• SelfDecode – A large collection of reports, including ancestry, health and wellness, behavior, mental health, traits, and more.
+- SelfDecode – Best for health reports.
+A large collection of reports, including ancestry, health and wellness, behavior, mental health, traits, and more.

 Best 23andMe Alternative Ancestry DNA Tests

-• Ethnicity percentages based on 1,000+ geographical regions
+- Ethnicity percentages based on thousands of geographical regions

 Uncover Your Origins With AncestryDNA!